With masks and sanitized hands, Italian Catholics return to church

 “Welcome back after so much time,” the Rev. Massimo Brogi said to the faithful at the Church of Santa Maria in Transpontina.
 “It’s a pleasure to see you again after so much distance.”

-Italy’s Catholics, emerging from one of the most rigid lockdowns in the West — one that saw a historic halt to religious ceremonies — returned to Mass on Sunday, praying as they always have while also trying to understand a lengthy list of new rules.
+Italy’s Catholics, emerging from one of the most rigid lockdowns in the West — one that brought a historic halt to religious ceremonies — returned to Mass on Sunday, praying as they always have while also trying to understand a lengthy list of new rules.

-Priests across the country filled their homilies with references to the last three months: The more than 30,000 who have died of the coronavirus, the passage of so many people without funerals, the economic suffering.
+Priests across the country filled their homilies with references to the past three months: the more than 30,000 who have died of the coronavirus, the passage of so many people without funerals, the economic suffering.

 But the day was a trial run for all the ways in which religious services will look different, perhaps for months to come, in one of the world’s most Catholic countries.

 At Brogi’s church, just blocks from the Vatican, there were no prayer leaflets, no choir.
-Pews were spaced five and a half feet apart.
+Pews were spaced 5½ feet apart.
 When it came time for a prayer, Brogi told parishioners to speak forcefully, “because masks will dampen your voice.”

 Across Rome, church bells rang out all morning.
-People had been permitted to attend Mass in person since Monday, but for many, Sunday was the first time back.
+People had been permitted to attend Mass in person since Monday, but for many, Sunday was their first time back.
 At the Vatican, Pope Francis still held Mass in private — a live-streamed event — but he later appeared in a window overlooking St. Peter’s Square to wave to and bless a trickle of people in the piazza.

 Italy’s eight-week, stop-nearly-everything lockdown has helped slow the spread of the virus.
 But even for those people going to and from church on Sunday, there were indications everywhere that things remain far from normal.
 In Rome, tourist-dependent restaurants and stores were still shuttered, with signs on some demanding assistance from the Italian government.
 The broad, colonnade-lined street leading to St. Peter’s — designed on the orders of Mussolini — remained bereft of the usual religious pilgrims.
 Instead, just a few people jogged or strolled by.